zain0229/100-days-of-code-DSA-/README.md

 I am going for this challenge where I will be doing coding and learning the data structures and algorithms for 100 days

-# day 1 : started with arrays in c programming intialize and insertion in arrays
+# day 1 :
+started with arrays in c programming intialize and insertion in arrays

+# day 2:
+array deletion , linear search, binary search